 - For communication with Go>Sign Desktop, only HTTPS protocol is supported.
 The default port is 8782. - 2.
-Only TLS v1.2 is used for HTTPS. - 3.
+TLS v1.2 and TLS v1.3 are used for HTTPS. - 3.
 The Go>Sign Desktop application uses default cipher algorithms supported by SUN provider for JRE 8 during initial communication with the browser.